 The spirit thanks the heroes, saying that he and the Order can finally rest from their eternal war against Strahd von Zarovich.
 The one last thing Argynvost’s spirit asks is if the adventurers can return his body to his crypt, and as a reward they would take with them the strength and spirit of the Order of the Silver Dragon.

 The adventurers agree, and begin to daisy chain the bones from where they fell against the mansion wall over to the mausoleum at the other end of the cemetery.
-Once all the bones are picked up, they find on the ground where it had feel beneath the skeleton, another of the pinecone-sized green gems that the Martikovs had lost from their winery.
+Once all the bones are picked up, they find on the ground where it had fallen beneath the skeleton, another of the pinecone-sized green gems that the Martikovs had lost from their winery.
 Cairie retrieves it and puts it in her pack.
 That’s two found of the three missing.

 With all the bones back in the broken mausoleum, the ground begins to rumble.
 The adventurers gather in the cemetery outside to watch as small, spider-web cracks appear in the wall of the mansion in front of them, and then quickly travel up the single tower sitting atop the ancient structure.
 From the peak of the tower blasts a pure, white light up into the sky, briefly parting the clouds – before it sucks back down into the tower, and starts pulsing out through the windows at the top, much like a lighthouse.

 Suddenly, all of the adventurers, and their allies that stand with them against Strahd, feel emboldened, and strengthened, in their crusade against the Dark Lord of Barovia.
 They feel more confident in the possibility of their success.
 They feel hope.